Francisco Franco: Death and funeral

 As soon as news of Franco's death was made public, the government declared thirty days of official national mourning.
-On 22 November Juan Carlos was proclaimed King of Spain.
-There was a public viewing of Franco's body at the funeral chapel opened in the Royal Palace; a mass and a military parade were held on the day of his burial.
+On 22 November, Juan Carlos was officially proclaimed King of Spain.
+There was a public viewing of Franco's body at the chapel in the Royal Palace; a requiem mass and a military parade were held on 23 November, the day of his burial.
+The mass was attended, among others, by Chilean leader Augusto Pinochet and the First Lady of the Philippines, Imelda Marcos.
+Major European governments, who condemned Franco's regime, declined to send high-level representatives to his funeral.